-We were speaking about the five types of deep awareness and the relationship that they have with the five aggregate factors that make up our experience – or the five skandhas – and the five types of disturbing emotions.
-There are many other systems that we can correlate this structure of the five types of deep awareness with, but those are topics to explore in the future.
-As I’ve explained many times previously: In our study of the Dharma, what we obtain are various pieces of the puzzle.
-And these pieces fit together in many, many different ways, not just in one way.
-And so, as we continue our studies, then we can fit various things together and go deeper and deeper.
+We have been discussing the five types of deep awareness in relationship with the five skandhas or aggregate factors that make up our experience and the five types of disturbing emotions.
+There are many other systems with which we can correlate this structure of the five types of deep awareness, but those are topics to explore in the future.
+In our study of the Dharma, we often obtain various pieces of the puzzle and these pieces fit together in many different ways, not just in one way.
+As we continue our studies, we can connect various things, fit more pieces together and go deeper and deeper.

-Let’s look now at the basis level of our five types of deep awareness to recognize what are their limitations and what we need to work on in order to get them up to the point of a Buddha.
+Let’s examine further the basis level of our five types of deep awareness to recognize their limitations and what we need to work on in order to get them up to the point of a Buddha.

 What Mirror-like Deep Awareness Can Reveal

-With mirror-like deep awareness, we take in all of that information – when this person is with a group, do they just sit by themselves or are they with the other people, talking – all the information is right there.
+With mirror-like deep awareness, we take in all of that information.
+We can observe a person when in a group.
+Do they just sit by themselves or are they with other people, talking?
+All the information is right there.
 The mirror-like awareness takes it all in.

-It’s very funny.
-There’s some physical expressions that are mentioned very much by Shantideva, the great Indian master who wrote Engaging in Bodhisattva Behavior.
-He pointed out that when one listens to the Dharma, it’s improper to sit with your arms folded in front of your body – akimbo, it’s called in English – because that indicates a sort of judgmental or closed state of mind, as if protecting ourselves from what we’re listening to.
-Your arms need to be relaxed at the sides so that it reflects the state of mind that’s open.
-Not with your arms folded, sort-of judgmentally, looking at something.
-It’s interesting.
+It’s interesting that there are some types of body positions that are mentioned explicitly by Shantideva, the great Indian master who wrote Engaging in Bodhisattva Behavior.
+He pointed out that when one listens to the Dharma, it’s improper to sit with our arms folded and crossed in front of our body because that indicates a sort of judgmental or closed state of mind, as if protecting ourselves from what we’re listening to.
+Our arms need to be relaxed at the sides so that they reflect an open state of mind.

-If you think about it: If we’re speaking with somebody and they have their arms crossed in front of them, you don’t feel very comfortable, do you?
-It doesn’t appear as though they are really open.
-So we can see: do they have the shields up or the shields down?
-The same thing in terms of when we are speaking with somebody.
-When we listen to them speak, you can tell an awful lot if you really listen.
-Does the person speak very loudly or speak very, very softly and you can hardly hear what they say?
-That says a lot about the person, doesn’t it?
-Do they speak very, very quickly or very slowly?
-Do they speak in correct language or do they speak in very incorrect language?
-Are they speaking in a way in which you can understand or are they just showing off by using big words?
-And obviously we can tell a lot about the emotional state of the person by the way that they’re speaking.
-From the tone of their voice, and so on, you can tell is the person very depressed, are they very sad, are they excited, are they very happy?
-All of that is there in just the sound.
+Likewise, when we listen to someone speak, we can tell a great deal about them, if we really listen.
+Does the person speak very loudly or very softly so that we can hardly hear what they say?
+Do they speak very quickly or very slowly?
+Do they speak with correct language or do they speak with incorrect language and grammar?
+Are they speaking in a way that makes it easy to understand or are they just showing off by using big words?
+Obviously, we can also tell a lot about the emotional state of the person by the way that they’re speaking.
+From the tone of their voice, we can tell if the person is very depressed and sad, or excited and happy.
+All of these aspects can be found in just the sound of someone’s voice.

-In the West, we would say that what we want to develop then is more sensitivity, to be sensitive to what we see and what we hear, particularly when we’re interacting with somebody.
-And also, I think, in terms of interacting with the environment; seeing what’s going on around us.
+In the West, we would say that what needs to be developed is more sensitivity.
+We want to be more sensitive to what we see and hear, particularly when we’re interacting with someone.
+This sensitivity also applies in terms of interacting with the environment and seeing what’s going on around us.

-All the information is coming in, with this mirror-like deep awareness, on all the channels.
-The limiting factors here are the mental factors of attention and interest.
-We are limited by how much attention we pay to what is coming in, to this information.
-And, in order to pay attention, what we need is interest, don’t we?
-Without interest, we don’t care; so we don’t pay attention.
+All information comes in, with mirror-like deep awareness, on all the sensory channels.
+The limiting factors are the mental factors of attention and interest.
+We are limited by how much attention we pay to the information coming in.
+In order to pay attention, we need interest, don’t we?
+Without interest, we don’t care and don’t pay attention.
 How do we work on improving this?
-We do so by identifying what prevents us from paying attention; what prevents us from taking interest.
+We do so by identifying what prevents us from taking interest and paying attention.

-Well, one thing that prevents it is mental wandering: We’re thinking about something else.
-And we are commenting in our head, being very judgmental: “Ooh, you look so terrible today,” “Oh, that was a stupid thing you just said,” and so on.
-Or we’re bringing up old history: “Oh, there you go again.
-You’re getting angry again.”
-Or we’re talking in our head about wishes that we have: “Ooh, I wish she would look at me, take interest in me,” and probably further wishes beyond that.
-Or we may be running mental movies in our head; for instance, imagining what this person would look like undressed.
-So all of these things cause us to not really pay attention and also not to be interested, because we’re thinking about something else.
-Thinking about ourselves – “Ooh, I hope they’ll like me” – or thinking about something totally unrelated to the interaction, and so we don’t pay attention.
-We’re not interested.
-We’re more interested in what’s going on in our own thoughts than with the other person.
+One restrictive and limiting issue is our mental wandering.
+We’re often thinking about something else.
+Perhaps, we are also commenting in our heads, being very judgmental: “You look so terrible today,” “That was a stupid thing you just said,” and so on.
+We’re bringing up old history: “There you go again; you’re getting angry.”
+We’re lost in wishful thoughts such as wishing the person would pay more attention to us, like us, or be nicer to us, and so on.
+We may even be running mental movies in our head, imagining what this person would look like undressed.
+All of this interferes with really being interested and paying attention.
+Further, we are often thinking about ourselves or thinking about something totally unrelated to the interaction.
+We’re not really interested.
+Instead, we’re more interested in what’s going on in our own thoughts than with the other person.

-I’m sure we’ve all experienced some kind of mental wandering.
-For instance, when we’re speaking with someone and they’re speaking very, very quickly.
-And we’re thinking about what I want to say in return to this person, and we’re just waiting for them to maybe catch their breath or take a breath so that we can interrupt and say what we want to say.
-We’re not really paying attention at all to what they’re saying; we’re just thinking “Oh, why don’t you shut up already, and then I can say what I want to say.”
-Surely we’ve all experienced that.
+We’ve all experienced some kind of mental wandering.
+For instance, when we’re speaking with someone and they’re speaking very quickly, we’re often thinking about what we want to say in return to this person.
+We’re just waiting for them to take a breath so that we can interrupt and say what we want to say.
+We’re not really paying attention at all to what they’re saying.
+We’re just thinking, “Why don’t you shut up already, and then I can say what I want to say.”
+Surely, we’ve all experienced these situations.
 It’s very difficult, isn’t it?
-But this is what we need to work on.
-Therefore we need to quiet the mind and just pay attention with a quiet mind, not thinking anything extraneous.
+Nonetheless, we need to work on paying attention.
+We need to calm the mind down and just pay attention with a quiet mind, not thinking anything extraneous.

 The Caring Attitude

-Also we need what is called the caring attitude.
-This is a difficult term to translate, but what it means is we need to consider the other person as important and relevant.
-We need to feel that this is a human being and has feelings just as I do.
+Along with attention and interest, we need what is called a caring attitude.
+This is a difficult term to translate, but it means to consider the other person as important and relevant.
+We need to feel that this is a human being that has feelings just as we do.
 In other words, we take the other person seriously.
-What type of mood they’re in, and so on, we take that seriously.
-That’s important in order to be able to interact with others.
-The manner in which we speak and interact with them – this is also something that we take seriously, as the way we interact affects other people.
+We notice what type of mood a person is in, and so on.
+This ability is important in order to be able to interact with others.
+The manner in which we speak and interact with them is also something that we take seriously, as the way we interact affects other people.

-It’s this mental factor that allows us to not act destructively but to exercise discipline in order to act in a constructive way.
-So it helps us to refrain from thinking about something else or just saying anything stupid that comes to our head, so that we will interact with them in the most beneficial way as possible; the most appropriate way as possible.
-If I didn’t care, then it’s equal to me: it doesn’t matter what’s going on with another person, as we would just say and do whatever we wanted, regardless of the effect.
+A caring attitude is the mental factor that allows us to not act destructively, to exercise discipline in order to act in a constructive way.
+It helps us to refrain from thinking about something else or just saying anything stupid that comes to our heads.
+Basically, developing a caring attitude allows us to interact in the most beneficial and appropriate way as possible.
+Without caring, it wouldn’t matter to us what was going on with another person, as we would just say and do whatever we wanted, regardless of the effect.

-I think that’s very important to really be considerate of others, particularly in our current modern age of the cell phone.
+I think it’s very important to really be considerate of others, particularly in our current age of the cell phone.
 What is our attitude toward the cell phone?
-Is it that I can call whomever I want to and interrupt them at any time whatsoever and they must listen to me, because what I have to say to them is really much more important than anything they’re doing?
+Is it so that we can call or text whomever we want and interrupt them at any time whatsoever and expect an instant answer, because we think that what we have to say is really much more important than anything they’re doing?
 This is a type of attitude that needs to change.

-Let’s take a moment to observe our attitude.
-Do we really care whether the other person is busy or not busy, or do we just interrupt?
-This syndrome is what I was referring to when I spoke earlier this week about this inflation of ourselves, of thinking that I’m the center of the universe; I’m the most important one.
-It’s when we think that that we feel that I can interrupt anybody, at any time that I want to, with my cell phone, because what I have to say and what I want is the most important thing in the world, far more important than anything else that the other person might be doing or wanting to do.
-That’s the attitude, that I’m the center of the universe, isn’t it?
-After all, we’re just another penguin in that huge flock of a hundred thousand penguins.
-There’s nothing special about me.
+Let’s take a moment to observe our own attitude.
+Do we really care whether the other person is busy or not, or do we just interrupt them?
+This syndrome is an excellent example of the inflation of the self, of thinking that we’re the center of the universe, the most important one.
+When we think this way, we feel that we can interrupt anybody at any time with our cell phone and message, because what we have to say or what we want at the exact moment is the most important thing in the world, far more important than anything else that the other person might be doing or wanting to do.
+This, of course, isn’t true; after all, we’re just another penguin in that huge flock of a hundred thousand penguins.
+There’s nothing so special about any one of us.

 The Quiet Mind